millionsouls/crypto-pals/README.md

 # crypto-tools
-suite of crypto tools mostly for learning golang
+suite of crypto tools for cryptopals challenge and also learning golang